selmi-karim/react-native-steem-signin/README.md

 # react-native-steem-signin

-Steem SignIn for react native applications With SteemConnet V2
+Steem SignIn for react native applications With SteemConnet V2 and AsyncStorage for LocalStorage.

+<strong>Note</strong>: After success sign in authentication data saved in the AsyncStorage under the key <strong> auth <strong>.

+<strong>AsyncStorage</strong>  is a simple, unencrypted, asynchronous, persistent, key-value storage system that is global to the app.

 <p align="center">
 <img src="screenshots/test.gif" height= "500" width="350" >